gp0771/Decentralized-Social-Network/README.md

 ### 🔍 **Data Transparency & Analytics**
 - **Public Verification** - All activities are publicly auditable
-- **Real-time Statistics** - Live user, post, comment, and follow statistics
+- **Real-time Statistics** - Live user, post, comment, follow, and message statistics
 - **Open Source** - Complete transparency of platform mechanics
 - **No Hidden Algorithms** - All ranking and sorting logic is public